5 Signs It’s Time to Look for a New Job

 If you still think it’s best to leave your current role, make sure you look for companies with a lot of room for upward growth.
 Don’t be afraid to ask in the interview what your role could look like in two years, five years and beyond.
 Not only will you get a better gauge for your career path, but you’ll demonstrate your desire for a long-term role.

-- Layoffs Coming – Trying to predict layoffs can be difficult.
-Company executives intentionally keep it a secret often times so that people don’t start leaving in advance of the actual layoff action.
+Trying to predict layoffs can be difficult.
+Company executives often intentionally keep them a secret so that people don’t start leaving in advance of the actual layoff action.
 But if you pay attention to what’s going on around you, you may be able to see the writing on the wall.
 Has the company recently released all contractors and started cutting costs?
-Is there new management in place that has a reputation of cutting heads at their prior company?
-Is workload in your business unit starting to decrease but you still have the same number of heads?
+Has your company held off promotions or gone on a hiring freezes recently?
+Is workload in your business unit starting to decrease while you still have the same number of heads?
 This is called idle capacity and may trigger a layoff.

 Unfortunately, even if you are able to keep your role, you may be expected to increase your workload substantially to make up for the losses (and that doesn’t even guarantee your security).

 If you love your job or your company and would like to stick it out, you don’t have to abandon ship quite yet.
 Take the time to update your resume, ensure you have a three-month’s salary in savings and reach out to a recruiter to hear about your options.
 That way, if there comes a time you choose to quit or are forced to leave, you have a contingency plan in place.

 Sometimes, doing a job just isn’t worth it.
 When your mental health or work/life balance are compromised, it is not worth toughing it out (even if the role is high paying).
 Your happiness and the happiness of your family is far more important than your salary.
 Stress is terrible on you mentally and physically, and it’s not great for your relationships either.